 Rear-end car accidents are quite common, accounting for nearly 30 percent of car crashes in the U.S., and often causing catastrophic injuries.
-At Kohan Law Group we serve clients throughout Nassau County, Suffolk County, Westchester County, Rockland County, or New York City (Manhattan, Queens, Brooklyn, Bronx, and Staten Island).
-If you have been seriously injured in a rear-end car accident, our aggressive car accident attorneys will fight for the compensation you deserve.
+At Kohan Law Group we serve clients throughout Nassau County, Suffolk County, Westchester County, Rockland County, and New York City (Manhattan, Queens, Brooklyn, Bronx, and Staten Island).
+If you have been seriously injured in a rear-end car accident, our aggressive car Hempstead accident attorneys will fight for the compensation you deserve.

 Are rear-end car accidents always the fault of the driver behind in Nassau County and New York State?